Interplay between time and energy in bosonic noisy quantum metrology: General framework

 \subsection{Noisy bounds}

-Let us start with an estimation problem, where the parameter dependence is in the Hamiltonian and denote derivative over this parameter by $\dot H:=\partial_\var H$.
+Let us start with an estimation problem where the parameter dependence is in the Hamiltonian, and denote the derivative with respect to this parameter as $\dot H:=\partial_\var H$.
 In the absence of noise, the QFI is bounded by~\cite{garbe2022critical}: